Nicklas Lidström: Early career

 Lidström began his career in Avesta, Sweden, playing with Skogsbo SK, before moving on to play with VIK Västerås HK of the Swedish Elitserien.
 In three seasons with the team, he played in 103 games, scoring 12 goals and 30 assists.

+NHL career (1991–2012)

 Drafted by the Detroit Red Wings 53rd overall in the 1989 NHL Entry Draft, Lidström joined the team in the 1991–92 season, though he returned to play for Västerås IK for a brief period during the 1994–95 NHL lockout.
 Lidström scored 60 points in his rookie season, finishing second to Pavel Bure in voting for that year's Calder Trophy.
 He was selected to the 1992 NHL All-Rookie Team, along with fellow Red Wings defenceman Vladimir Konstantinov.

-NHL career (1991–2012)

-Post-lockout career

 Lidström was set to make $10 million during the 2005–06 season.
 However, due to the new terms of the NHL Collective Bargaining Agreement that was implemented during the 2004–05 season, salaries on pre-existing contracts were reduced by 24%, which lowered his compensation to $7.6 million.
 That season, he posted a career-high 64 assists and 16 goals to for 80 points.

 On 30 June 2006, it was announced that Lidström had signed a two-year, $15.2 million contract extension with the Red Wings.
-Instead of seeking more money elsewhere, Lidström decided to remain with Detroit for the same annual salary as he earned during the 2005–06 season.
+Instead of seeking more money elsewhere for a defenceman of his caliber, Lidström decided to remain with Detroit for the same annual salary as he earned during the 2005–06 season.